Course Reserves Setup

-To provide safer and more equitable access to course materials for students both on- and off-campus, the Library cannot offer traditional physical reserve services for the Winter Quarter.
+To provide safer and more equitable access to course materials for students both on- and off-campus, the Library cannot offer traditional physical reserve services for the Summer Quarter.

 The Library will make every effort to provide electronic access to course reserve materials.
 We will continue to purchase electronic copies whenever possible and are exploring other methods of providing access to materials online.

 The Library is able to provide access to some streaming media for course reserves.
 However, some media is not available in streaming format and some is only available for individual licensing, most notably films and shows that are exclusive to Amazon, Netflix, PBS, HBO, etc. Please submit your streaming requests through Canvas, and the Library will investigate licensing options.
 We will let you know as soon as possible if the requested film is unavailable.